catyeo18/safeplates/DESIGN.md

 * Jinja

 ### Detailed Walkthrough
 The user begins by going to the form to which he/she can input dietary restrictions, location, and preferred radius.
 The dietary restrictions are selected through a list of checkboxes, so the user can check all that apply.
 The location input can take in an address, city, and/or zip code.
+Our JavaScript code in `form.html` ensures that the user must fill out both the location and preferred restaurant proximity.

 Then, the user clicks the 'Submit' button to submit the form.
 Once that happens, the web app uses the inputted location and radius to access a list of restaurants given by Foursquare's API in JSON.
 The API provides us with information like name, cuisine, address, menu link, etc. It also stores the user's dietary restrictions in a set.